helpermethod/spring-boot-style-guide/README.md

 * Use [AssertJ](http://joel-costigliola.github.io/assertj/).
 Avoid [Hamcrest](http://hamcrest.org/).

-> Why? `AssertJ` is more actively developed, requires only one static import, and allows you to discover assertions through code completion.
+> Why? `AssertJ` is more actively developed, requires only one static import, and allows you to discover assertions through autocompletion.

 ```java
 // bad